Dacrydium cupressinum: History

 The name D. cupressinum was first published invalidly in 1786 by the European naturalist Georg Forster, using a description by Daniel Solander, in a publication entitled, De Plantis Esculentis Insularum Oceani Australis Commentatio Botanica.
 The British botanist Aylmer Lambert provided the first valid description of the species in his 1806 work, A Description of the Genus Pinus.
 The name, Thalamia cupressina, comes from a later 1826 description of D. cupressinum where Kurt Sprengel attempted to place the taxon, D. cupressinum into the genus, Thalamia.
 His placement has not been accepted by other plant taxonomists, and hence the name given by Sprengel becomes a homotypic synonym.
 In 1855, French botanist Élie-Abel Carrière described the species Dacrydium cupressiforme, in his work Traité Général des Conifères.
 What he thought to be a new species is now recognised as being Dacrydium cupressinum and hence is a heterotypic synonym of the species described earlier in 1806.

 Etymology

-The etymology (word origin) of D. cupressinums genus, Dacrydium, comes from the Greek dakryon (δάκρυδον), which translates to 'tear-drop' or simply 'tear'; one possibility, suggested by Dutch botanist Aljos Farjon, stated that the genus name could be in reference to the resinous drops exuded by the tree.
+The etymology (word origin) of D. cupressinums genus name, Dacrydium, comes from the Greek dakryon (δάκρυδον), which translates to 'tear-drop' or simply 'tear'; one possibility, suggested by Dutch botanist Aljos Farjon, stated that the genus name could be in reference to the resinous drops exuded by the tree.
 However, English-born botanist Thomas Kirk, in his 1889 revision titled The Forest Flora of New Zealand, instead hypothesised that Dacrydium is in reference to the weeping habit of the trees.
 The specific epithet (second part of the scientific name), cupressinum, translates simply to 'cypress'; which refers to the tree's similarity with Cupressus species.
 D. cupressinum is commonly known as rimu.
 The word rimu (or limu) is typically used in Polynesian languages to describe seaweeds and mosses; it is likely that the name was applied to the tree due to the similarity of the tree's leaves to seaweed.